emmcl/emcl8195-tracker/README.md

 6. Date reading was not accurate - [found new method](https://stackoverflow.com/questions/3224834/get-difference-between-2-dates-in-javascript)

-# EXAMPLE IMAGES FROM THIS WEBSITE
+# Example Images From This Website

 I have included some screencaps to show how the website looks with data input into the form.
 As this is only design to use local storage for displaying the tracked data, this will start blank.